Reseda Crime Rate Trends — Los Angeles

 Reseda is a central San Fernando Valley neighborhood organized around Reseda Boulevard and Sherman Way.
 Predominantly mid-century single-family ranch homes and apartment courts; bordered by the Sepulveda Basin recreation area and Lake Balboa Park to the south.

-Eight categories moved in Reseda this March — three registered one-month below-trend signals and five reflect sustained structural shifts, meaning the declines run across the trailing 12 months, not just a single quiet month.
-The dominant shape is a broad, multi-category pullback in property crime.
+Eight categories moved in Reseda this April — three one-month below-trend signals and five sustained structural shifts, all running in the same direction.
+The overall shape is a broad, multi-year property and violent crime decline across nearly every tracked category.

 Notable signals 3